$N$-detachable pairs in 3-connected matroids III: the theorem: When every -deletable pair is in a -element cocircuit

 \begin{sublemma} Suppose $X'$ is a \spikelike\ where each leg has an element that is $N$-labelled for deletion.
-Then $X'$ is contained in a \spikelike~$X$ such that $E(M)-E(N) \subseteq X$. \end{sublemma} \begin{slproof} Let $X'$ be a \spikelike\ containing elements $d$, $d_1$, and $d_2$, no two of which is contained in one leg, where $\{d,d_1,d_2\}$ is $N$-labelled for deletion.
+Then $X'$ is contained in a \spikelike~$X$ such that $E(M)-E(N) \subseteq X$. \end{sublemma} \begin{slproof} Let $X'$ be a \spikelike\ containing elements $d_0$, $d_1$, and $d_2$, no two of which is contained in one leg, where $\{d_0,d_1,d_2\}$ is $N$-labelled for deletion.
 Let $X$ be a \spikelike\ containing $X'$ that is maximal subject to the constraint that each leg has an element that is $N$-labelled for removal.
-Let $L_1,L_2,\dotsc,L_t$ be the legs of the \spikelike~$X$, where $L_1 = \{d_1,c_1\}$, $L_2=\{d_2,c_2\}$, and $L_t = \{d,x\}$.
+Let $L_1,L_2,\dotsc,L_t$ be the legs of the \spikelike~$X$, where $L_i = \{d_i,c_i\}$ for each $i \in [t-1]$, and $L_t = \{d_0,x\}$.
+We may assume, up to switching $N$-labels, that $c_1$ and $c_2$ are $N$-labelled for contraction.
 Towards a contradiction, suppose there is either some $c' \in E(M) - X$ that is $N$-labelled for contraction, or some $d' \in E(M)-X$ that is $N$-labelled for deletion.